SabineLo/SabineLo/README.md

 ## Hi there 😸
-My name is Sabine I am a Computer Science student currently attending the University of California San Diego
+My name is Sabine, and I’m a Computer Science student at the University of California, San Diego.
+I’m passionate about learning and actively updating my journey on GitHub as I explore new projects and technologies.

 ## Currently Working On 🌱
 - First Unity game a collaboration with cousin
-- Self teaching Web Development
+- Self-teaching Web Development
 - Homework and Leet Code practice